Algoma University: Brampton campus

-Academic and administrative buildings
+In Brampton, the university offers an urban option for Algoma University students.

+In Brampton, Algoma University occupies more than seven buildings, most surrounding historic Garden Square, including 8 Queen St. E, 24 Queen St. E and 28 Main St.

+Sault Ste.
+Marie campus

-Shingwauk Hall and Adjacent Wings (East, West and North-West)
+Shingwauk Hall and adjacent wings (East, West and North-West)

 Shingwauk Hall is currently used to house various classrooms, as well as administrative and faculty offices.
-It is connected on the 1st, 2nd and 3rd levels by links to the newer East, West and North-West wings that house further classrooms, research space and offices.
-The second floor of Shingwauk Hall (SH200's) houses various student services, including Co-Op and Career Services, the Learning Center, Student Advisors and the ESL Program.
+It is connected on the first, second and third levels by links to the newer East, West and North-West wings that house further classrooms, research space and offices.

 Convergence Centre

 In 2009 Algoma received more than $16 million to build a biosciences and technology convergence centre.
 Ground was broken for the new building in September 2009.
 Along with state-of-the-art classroom and laboratory space for students and professors, the building is home to various research institutes, including the Health Informatics Research Institute, the Invasive Species Research Institute, the Sault Ste.
 Marie Innovation Centre and Algoma Games for Health.
 The building opened its doors to students in September 2011 and was officially named the Convergence Centre in a ceremony including David Johnston, Governor General of Canada, in August 2012.